What is listeria?

 - raw vegetables

-Listeriosis isn’t serious in most people.
-Some people may never even experience symptoms of the infection, and complications are rare.
-For some people, though, this infection can be life-threatening.
+Listeriosis isn’t serious in most healthy people, who may never experience symptoms or complications of the infection.
+However, for some people, this infection can be severe or life threatening.

 Treatment depends on how severe the infection is and your overall health.
-Proper food safety can help prevent and reduce your risk for developing listeriosis.
+Proper food safety can help reduce your risk of developing listeriosis.

-In some cases, listeriosis can spread outside the intestines.
+In some cases, listeriosis can spread outside your intestines.
 This more advanced infection, known as invasive listeriosis, causes more severe symptoms.
 These include:

 - stiff neck